roy-ganz/toql/book/src/4-derive/14-predicates.md

 # Predicates
 All normal filtering is based on fields, [see here](../5-query-language/4-filter.md).
-However sometimes you may have a completely different filter criteria, that cannot be mapped on fields.
+However sometimes you may have a completely different filter criteria that can't be mapped on fields.

 An example is the MySQL full text search.
 Let's do it: